Top 9 Generative Engine Optimization Agencies For B2G SaaS Companies

 1. What makes GovTech SaaS harder to optimize for AI search compared to other SaaS categories?

 GovTech SaaS is harder to optimize than other SaaS categories because the information in this space is complex, confidential, and fragmented.
-In addition, it’s stored in form of PDFs, RFP documents, or gated resources that AI tools cannot easily access.
+In addition, it’s stored in the form of PDFs, RFP documents, or gated resources that AI tools cannot easily access.
 So, even when content exists, it is not available in a format that AI systems can process easily.
 As a result, these companies struggle to appear in AI-generated answers.

 2. Why is topical depth more important than traffic in GEO?